Diversity, Equity and Inclusion

 Canon is promoting initiatives to encourage men to participate in childcare, with the goal of realizing a society where men and women participate equally as parents.

 At Canon Inc. and Group companies in Japan, we organize roundtable talks by, and publish interviews with men who have used childcare leave-related systems, and we hold seminars to introduce our childcare-related programs to male employees.
-These initiatives have proven effective: average childcare leave taken by male employees of Canon Inc. in 2024 was 87 days per year; moreover, the childcare leave participation rate for the same group was 64.6% in 2024, up from just 1.9% in 2011.
-As a result, Canon’s KPI to increase the childcare leave participation rate for male employees to at least 50% by 2025 was achieved ahead of target.
+These initiatives have proven effective: Average childcare leave taken by male employees of Canon Inc. in 2025 was 94 days per year.
+The rate of men taking childcare leave at Canon Inc. has also increased significantly, to 86.3% in 2025, up from just 1.9% in 2011—in 2023, we reached our target of increasing this ratio to 50% or more by 2025, ahead of schedule.
+In 2026, we set a new target of increasing the rate of men taking childcare leave to 100% or more by the end of 2030, and are stepping up efforts to achieve this goal.

 LGBTQ+ Inclusion

 The Canon Group Code of Conduct emphasizes respect for the individual and prohibits discrimination based on race, religion, nationality, gender, age, sexual orientation or gender identity.
 Our initiatives also cover sexual minorities, including LGBTQ+ persons.
 With the goal of eliminating all forms of discrimination from the workplace, training for managers includes education on preventing discrimination.
 In addition, we make use of various opportunities to educate employees, such as departmental staff meetings and compliance meetings.
 The Barrier-free Mindsets training program, which we provide for employees of Canon Inc. and Canon Group companies in Japan, features content relating to sexual minorities and aims to deepen understanding of related issues.
-The Barrier-free Mindsets program is an online training module that aims to help employees understand the problems and hurts created by barriers within society, along with the many issues experienced by those with disabilities or members of sexual minorities, plus related points to consider.
-In 2024, around 92% of Canon Inc. employees, including senior management, received this training.
+The program is an online training module that aims to help employees understand the problems and hurts created by barriers within society, along with the many issues experienced by those with disabilities or members of sexual minorities, plus related points to consider.
+At Canon Inc., a cumulative total of 25,346 employees took part in this training between 2023 and 2025.

 Another provision to promote a barrier-free environment is gender-neutral washrooms.
 We also provide counseling and consultation services with a specialist counselor.